Village of Cannon Beach

 The name Cannon Beach dates to eighteen forty six, when the Navy schooner, Shark, was sent to give comfort and encouragement to the Americans in the Oregon Territory.

-*Before and after the Cannons, Cannon Beach has a most interesting history.
+Before and after the Cannons, Cannon Beach has a most interesting history.
 This museum features the USS Sharks cannons, a native-American longhouse, and much more.
-Open daily 11-4pm.
+Open daily 11 to 4pm.

-The village is incredibly picturesque, and is listed as one of ‘Les Plus Beaux Villages of Oregon’.
+The village is incredibly picturesque, and is listed as one of, ‘Les Plu Beaux Villages of Oregon’.

 In fact, it’s so beautiful, it was chosen as the filming location for at least 3 films: The Goonies, at Haystack Rock and Indian Beach, Point Break, at Indian Beach, and Twilight, at Indian Beach.

-We will check out Cannon Beach a bit: explore the pristine beach and marine life around Haystack Rock, and maybe stroll along the shops and galleries.
+We will check out Cannon Beach a bit: explore Ecola State Park, the pristine beach and marine life at Indian Beach, and around Haystack Rock, Les Shirley Park, Whale Park, and maybe stroll along the shops and galleries.

 The arts oriented village offers what other Oregon beach towns offer, but with a bit more class.
 The town, located on one of Oregon’s most beautiful beaches, is grappling with its own popularity—and seems to be winning.
 Clusters of tasteful shops and boutiques fill the small, busy downtown.
 Strolling lovers, sand castling kids, and kite fliers, dot the white sand beach.
 Puffins, cormorants, and murres watch from scenic, protected islands.